zlhen/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 }
 ```

-When we run app with <i>npm start</i> we can verify that also the production build works
+When we run the app with <i>npm start</i>, we can verify that also the production build works.

 ![](../../images/9/15a.png)

 <!-- Now we have a minimal working pipeline, with which we can develop our project, and with the help from our compiler and eslint also ensure that a good code quality is maintained.
 With this base we can actually start creating an app that we could later on deploy into a production environment.  -->
 Now we have a minimal working pipeline for developing our project.
-With the help of our compiler and eslint it also ensures that a good code quality is maintained.
-With this base we can actually start creating an app that we could later on deploy into a production environment.
+With the help of our compiler and eslint, it also ensures that good code quality is maintained.
+With this base, we can actually start creating an app that we could, later on, deploy into a production environment.

 </div>